 PACs– Drop in on the spot advice sessions for parents/carers who have any worries or concerns about their child/young person.

 Our Family Support team work within a team of professionals offering on the spot advice for parents/carers who have any concerns about their child/young person.
-This is a drop in service held at the Brownlee Stone Centre in Horsforth on a variety of Monday afternoons, Wednesday mornings and Thursday early evenings.
-Please check out the dates for 2018 below!
+This is a drop in service held at the Brownlee Stone Centre in Horsforth on a variety of days/times.
+Please check out the dates for 2019 below!
 For more information please give us a call on 0113 336 7724

 Volunteering Course for Adults